Nah-Nova/Authentidate-2/README.md

 ### Assignment Description

 The objective of this project is to develop a mobile application with a primary focus on user interaction and the application of various features .
 The app aims to provide a dating experience that prioritizes authenticity and genuine connections among users.
 While functionality is important, the emphasis is on exploring and applying the capabilities of mobile development frameworks and tools.
-The initial version of the app will be developed for Android and iOS using .NET MAUI.
-Now developed in expo react native.
+The initial version of the app was developed for Android and iOS using .NET MAUI.
+Now developed in expo react native for android and ios.

 ### Project Choice